 Detection of sleep apnea from PPG [14] and HRV [15]-[18] have been explored independently in the literature.
-Decrements in the amplitude fluctuations of PPG (DAP) events are markers of sympathetic discharge, because sympathetic activity increases produce vasoconstriction which is reflected in the PPG signal by decreases in the signal amplitude fluctuation [19], [20].
-When apnea occurs, sympathetic activity increases [11], [12], therefore DAP events could indirectly quantify apneas during sleep.
-However, other physiological events such as movements and deep inspiratory gasp produce sympathetic activation and consequently decrements in PPG envelope amplitude [21], which are unrelated to apnea.
-As respiration modulates HR, a HRV analysis could be useful in distinguish whether DAP events are related to apnea or to other different events.
-So, the apnea identification by applying detection of decrements in the amplitude fluctuations of PPG (DAP) as reference point and further spectral parameters analysis of the HRV around this point could offer an integrative procedure which represents an alternative solution to define apnea episodes and obtain more specific apnea screening.
+Decrements in the amplitude fluctuations of PPG [decreases in the amplitude fluctuations of photopletysmography (DAP)] events are markers of sympathetic discharge, because sympathetic activity increasingly produces vasoconstriction that is reflected in the PPG signal by decreases in the signal amplitude fluctuation [19], [20].
+When apnea occurs, sympathetic activity increases [11], [12]; therefore, DAP events could indirectly quantify apneas during sleep.
+However, other physiological events such as movements and deep inspiratory gasp produce sympathetic activation, and consequently, decrements in PPG envelope amplitude [21], which are unrelated to apnea.
+As respiration modulates HR, an HRV analysis could be useful in distinguishing whether DAP events are related to apnea or to other different events.
+So, the apnea identification by applying detection of decrements in the amplitude fluctuations of PPG DAP as reference point and further spectral parameters analysis of the HRV around this point could offer an integrative procedure that represents an alternative solution to define apnea episodes and obtain more specific apnea screening.

-The aim of this study is to analyze the sympatho-vagal balance during DAPs related and not related to airflow reductions, oxygen desaturations and no apnea episodes in normal and pathologic children.
-The dynamics of the sympatho-vagal balance is obtained by the analysis of spectral parameters of the HRV applying a Time-Frequency representation called Smooth Pseudo Wigner-Ville Distribution.
-Furthermore, comparison between apnea screening using only PPG and the combination of PPG and HRV is carried out.
+The aim of this study is to analyze the sympathovagal balance during DAPs related and not related to airflow reductions, oxygen desaturations, and no apnea episodes in normal and pathologic children.
+The dynamics of the sympathovagal balance is obtained by the analysis of spectral parameters of the HRV applying a time-frequency representation called smooth pseudo-Wigner-Ville distribution (SPWVD).
+Furthermore, a comparison between apnea screening using only PPG and the combination of PPG and HRV is carried out.
 Section II introduces materials and methods.
-Section III presents the results which are discussed in section IV.
-Finally section V shows the conclusions.
+Section III presents the results that are discussed in Section IV.
+Finally, Section V gives the conclusions.